Richard Hudson (American politician)

 Richard Lane Hudson Jr. (born November 4, 1971) is an American politician serving as the U.S. representative for North Carolina's 9th congressional district since 2013 (previously numbered the 8th district).
 A member of the Republican Party, his district covers a large part of the southern Piedmont area from Concord to Spring Lake.

 Early life and education

 Hudson was born in Franklin, Virginia, but has lived in the Charlotte area since childhood.
 He graduated from Myers Park High School in 1990.
-He attended the University of North Carolina at Charlotte and graduated Omicron Delta Kappa in 1996 with a bachelor's degree in political science and history.
-He also served as student body president and president of the College Republicans, and was a member of the Kappa Alpha Order social fraternity.
+He attended the University of North Carolina at Charlotte and graduated Omicron Delta Kappa in 1996 with a Bachelor of Arts in political science and history.
+He also served as student body president and president of the College Republicans and was a member of the Kappa Alpha Order social fraternity.

 Early career

 Active in politics for many years, Hudson served as district director for 8th District Congressman Robin Hayes from 1999 to 2005.
 At various times, he served on the staffs of Republicans Virginia Foxx, John Carter and Mike Conaway.
 He also served as communications director for the North Carolina Republican Party in the mid-1990s.
 In 1996 he worked on Richard Vinroot's campaign for governor, and in 2008 as campaign manager for Pat McCrory's run for governor.
 Hudson was the president of Cabarrus Marketing Group, a small business consulting and marketing company he started in 2011 and dissolved upon his election to Congress.